These Are the 9 Most Common Summer Dangers for Pets

-Dehydration and heat stroke are very real threats when the dog days of summer are upon us.
+Dehydration and heatstroke are very real threats when the dog days of summer are upon us.
 Animals should always have fresh, clean water available, whether it's summer or the dead of winter.
 Carry portable water bowls on walks and bring them on vacation or long car rides.
-Short-nosed dogs, like pugs, Japanese chins and bulldogs, darker-colored pets, animals that are overweight or ones that have thick coats (like Himalayan or Persian cats), are especially prone to heat stress.
+Short-nosed dogs, like pugs, Japanese chins and bulldogs, pets with dark fur or skin, animals that are overweight or ones that have thick coats (like Himalayan or Persian cats), are especially prone to heat stress.
 Watch out for these symptoms:

-What should you do if you think your pet is dehydrated?
-"If they seem weak or off-balance, cool them with a hose or wet towels and get them to a veterinarian as quickly as possible," recommends Ronzanski.
+"If they seem weak or off-balance, cool them with a hose or wet towels and get them to a veterinarian as quickly as possible," Rozanski says.

 If you luck out and your pet enjoys splashing around, always rinse off after a swim.
 The chlorine, salt and bacteria in pools and lakes can be harmful.
 Animals should also have a shady area nearby where they can cool off and access to fresh water, as drinking salt water and pool water can cause health problems.

-If a pet is bitten by a snake, its face and head will become swollen and "you should call your vet right away," urges Dr. Rozanski.
+If a pet is bitten by a snake, its face and head will become swollen and you should call your vet right away.

-Miami-Dade Fire Rescue's Venom One team specializes in dealing with snakes and snakebites.
-They star on Animal Planet's Swamp Wars and have additional safety information available on their website.
+Miami-Dade Fire Rescue's Venom One team specializes in dealing with snakes and snake bites.
+They previously starred on Animal Planet's Swamp Wars and have additional safety information available on their website.
 The ASPCA also has a guide on snake bite and safety prevention.